 This Vegan Sweet Potato Casserole is the easy, healthy side dish your Thanksgiving table is asking for!
-Made with a pecan crumble topping and naturally sweetened with maple syrup and coconut sugar, this is a refined sugar-free dairy-free sweet potato recipe just in time for the holidays.
+Made with a crunchy pecan topping and naturally sweetened with maple syrup and coconut sugar, this is a refined sugar-free dairy-free sweet potato recipe just in time for the holidays.

 This post contains affiliate links.
 As an Amazon associate I earn from qualifying purchases.